 Baptiste grew up in Deline and spent most of her life in Fort Providence.

 She wrote her own recollections of her experiences as an Indigenous person and the pressures on those around her.

 “I wanted to get out some of my frustration and I followed it on a whim,” she said.
 “They were the things that I feel challenge Indigenous identity today and have challenged us in the past.”

 “In a world dominated by whiteness you are forced to follow it, especially in Canada,” she continued.
 “To survive in a world that’s predominantly white you have to blend in.”

 The title’s namesake is from playwright Arthur Miller’s work of the same name.
 The word resonated with Baptiste.

 In Canada racist attitudes are still overt and “people aren’t afraid to show it,” she said.

-As a person with lighter skin, Baptiste said she doesn’t experience racial discrimination and that kids in school were more likely to make blatantly racist comments in her presence.
+As a person with lighter skin, Baptiste said she experiences racial discrimination differently than her peers – kids in school were more likely to make blatantly racist comments in her presence.

 “It’s always a punch in the gut,” she said.
 “When you’re white-passing, a lot of your white friends think they can be overtly racist when you are First Nations.
 When I did write this poem it was not too long after I had an experience like that.”